-The concrete quality produced by Ready Mixed Concrete plant offers a higher strength when hardened and the efficiency of the construction
+The concrete quality produced by the Ready Mixed Concrete plant offers a higher strength when hardened and the efficiency of the construction.

-RMC operation is extremely mechanized and managed entirely via electronic control and reduces the possibility of errors in various tasks.
+RMC operation is extremely mechanized and managed entirely via electronic control which reduces the possibility of errors in various tasks.